Labor Day Travel Survey 2022 — 53%+ (137 Million to Travel), 50%+ Say Gas Prices to Affect Plans, Nearly 53% to Still Road Trip

 The Vacationer Tip

 Don’t forget to leverage your credit card to save money when you travel this Labor Day.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve®.
-We also highly recommend the Capital One Venture X Rewards Credit Card, The Platinum Card® from American Express, the Capital One Venture Rewards Credit Card, and the Chase Sapphire Preferred® Card.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
+If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.

 This 2022 Labor Day Travel Survey was conducted by SurveyMonkey on behalf of The Vacationer.
 In total, 1,098 Americans over the age of 18 were polled on August 6.
 Of those surveyed, 47.27% were male and 52.73% were female.
 The age breakdown of participants included in this survey was 22.50% in the range 18-29, 24.95% in the range 30-44, 32.60% in the range 45-60, and 19.95% over 60.
 This survey has a confidence level of 95% and a margin of error of ±3.018%.
 You can learn more about SurveyMonkey’s sampling method by clicking here.